Simpulse-Solutions/Simetric/docs/edit&run.md

 ## Edit & Run :id=edit&run

-In the software Architect, it exist two mode.
+In the software <fs>[SIMETRIC]<fs>, it exist two mode.
 A Edit Mode for the edition of simulation, to place and modify object.
 And a Run Mode for simulating in real time the project.
 You can switch from a mode to the other, by toggling a simple button.

 ![Middle](Images/Run.png ':size=205') ![Middle](Images/Stop.png ':size=100')